 OIBDA increased by \$138 million to \$1,053 million for the fiscal year ended September 30, 2022 as compared to \$915 million for the fiscal year ended September 30, 2021 as a result of higher revenues, partially offset by higher cost of revenues and selling, general and administrative expenses.
-Expressed as a percentage of total revenue, OIBDA margin increased to 18% for the fiscal year ended September 30, 2021 from 17% for the fiscal year ended September 30, 2021 due to strong operating performance, partially offset by unfavorable foreign currency exchange rates.
+Expressed as a percentage of total revenue, OIBDA margin increased to 18% for the fiscal year ended September 30, 2022 from 17% for the fiscal year ended September 30, 2021 due to strong operating performance, partially offset by unfavorable foreign currency exchange rates.

 Our OIBDA increased by \$883 million to \$915 million for the fiscal year ended September 30, 2021 as compared to \$32 million for the fiscal year ended September 30, 2020 primarily as a result of higher revenues and lower expense associated with non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses, partially offset by higher cost of revenues.
 Expressed as a percentage of total revenue, OIBDA margin increased to 17% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2020.
-Excluding the expense associated with non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses of revenue increased to 18% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 1% for the fiscal year ended September 30, 2021 from 16% for the fiscal year ended September 30, 2020 due to strong operating performance.
+Excluding the expense associated with non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses, OIBDA margin as a percentage of revenue increased to 18% for the fiscal year ended September 30, 2021 from 16% for the fiscal year ended September 30, 2020 due to strong operating performance.